namangautam09/Chatbot-for-Mental-Health-Conversations/README.md

 DATA PREPARATION

-Load the dataset into a suitable data structure (e.g., Pandas DataFrame).
+1.Load the dataset into a suitable data structure (e.g., Pandas DataFrame).

-Examine the dataset to understand its structure and distribution.
+2.Examine the dataset to understand its structure and distribution.

-Preprocess the data by removing unnecessary characters, converting text to lowercase, and handling any missing values.
+3.Preprocess the data by removing unnecessary characters, converting text to lowercase, and handling any missing values.